Wakamiya Ōji: San no Torii

 Wakamiya Ōji begins at San no Torii, which stands at the exit of Tsurugaoka Hachiman-gū.
-During the Kamakura period, this particular gate used to be also the point of departure of the three main routes in the Kantō region of the old Kamakura Kaidō network of roads.
-The Kamakura Kaidō, built by the shogunate for its own use, consisted of roads which from all directions converged on Tsurugaoka Hachiman-gū.
+During the Kamakura period, this particular gate used to also be the point of departure of the three main routes in the Kantō region of the old Kamakura Kaidō network of roads.
+The Kamakura Kaidō, built by the shogunate for its own use, consisted of roads that from all directions converged on Tsurugaoka Hachiman-gū.
 It allowed quick troop movements from and to Kamakura and was of great importance during the many internal wars of the period.
 The three main routes were called Kami no Michi (上の道, upper route), Naka no Michi (中の道, middle route), and Shimo no Michi (下の道, lower route).

-The exact courses of the three routes aren't known and are the subject of debate, but the following are the most widely accepted.
+The exact courses of the three routes aren't known and are the subject of debate, but the following are the most widely accepted:

-From Tsurugaoka Hachiman-gū's gate, the Kami no Michi passed through the Kewaizaka Pass, then Susaki, Watauchi (today's Fujisawa), Karasawa, Iida (within today's Yokohama), then Seya, Tsuruma (today's Machida), Tamagawa, Bubai, Fuchū, Kokubunji, Sayama, and Ogawa, then, at the Usui Pass, divided in three, forming the Shinanoji (信濃路) (that went towards today's Nagano Prefecture), Jōshūji (上州路) (that went towards today's Gunma Prefecture) and the Musashiji (武蔵路), that went towards Musashi Province, today's Tokyo Prefecture.
-For unknown reasons, this route appears to be what the Azuma Kagami calls it Shimo no Michi.
+From Tsurugaoka Hachiman-gū's gate, the Kami no Michi passed through the Kewaizaka Pass, then Susaki, Watauchi (today's Fujisawa), Karasawa, Iida (within today's Yokohama), then Seya, Tsuruma (today's Machida), Tamagawa, Bubai, Fuchū, Kokubunji, Sayama, and Ogawa, then, at the Usui Pass, divided in three, forming the Shinanoji (信濃路) (that went towards today's Nagano Prefecture), Jōshūji (上州路) (that went towards today's Gunma Prefecture), and the Musashiji (武蔵路) (that went towards Musashi Province, today's Tokyo Prefecture).
+For unknown reasons, this route appears to be what the Azuma Kagami calls the Shimo no Michi.

-The road called Yoko Ōji that from San no Torii goes to Kita-Kamakura is still called "Kamakura Kaidō" once it leaves town, and used to be the Naka no Michi.
+The road called Yoko Ōji that goes from San no Torii to Kita-Kamakura is still called "Kamakura Kaidō" once it leaves town, and used to be the Naka no Michi.
 The Naka no Michi departed from Tsurugaoka Hachiman-gū with a left turn and passed through the Kobukurozaka Pass, Yamanouchi, Ofuna, Kasama (within today's Yokohama), Nagaya, Futamatagawa, and Nakayama, finally joining the Kami no Michi there.

-The last road, known as the Shimo no Michi was a branch of the Naka no Michi that departed before Tsurumi (within today's Yokohama), then crossed Maruko, Shibuya, Hatogaya, Yono, Iwatsuki, Iwatsuki, Koga, and Yūki, then reaching Utsunomiya.
+The last road, known as the Shimo no Michi, was a branch of the Naka no Michi that departed before Tsurumi (within today's Yokohama), then crossed Maruko, Shibuya, Hatogaya, Yono, Iwatsuki, Koga, and Yūki, before reaching Utsunomiya.